The implications of Walgreens' decision on abortion pills - KTVZ

 WALGREENS’ REACTION

-A spokesman says the company told the attorneys general that it will not dispense mifepristone in their states and it does plan to ship the drug to them as well.
+A spokesman says the company told the attorneys general that it will not dispense mifepristone in their states and it doesn’t plan to ship the drug to them as well.

 But Walgreens is working to become eligible through the FDA’s certification process.
 It plans to dispense the pills where it can legally do so.